orbital-zero/sat-invoices-reader/README.md

   -o target_path, --targetPath target_path
                         target directory to put sorted xml files -x, --extract         Extract xml from zipped files.
+  -u, --uuid_names      The output file will be renamed by their invoice uuid

 These are an examples to execute the command:

-    # sort xml files from a directory
+    # sort xml files by invoice year and issuer from source directory, then leave it in another directory
         ./classify.py -p <sourcesPath> -o <targetPath>

+    # sort xml files by invoice year and issuer from source directory, then leave it in another directory changing names by uuid value
+        ./classify.py -p <sourcesPath> -o <targetPath> -u

-    # extract and sort xml zipped files from a directory
+    # extract and sort xml zipped files from a directory and leave it in another one
         ./classify.py -p <sourcesPath> -o <targetPath> -x

+    # extract and sort xml zipped files from a directory and leave it in another one changing their names by uuid value
+        ./classify.py -p <sourcesPath> -o <targetPath> -xu
 ```

 ## Testing and code coverage